Technology

 Reduce Spending

 It may be costly to staff a customer service centre day and night.
 It might also be impossible for other divisions, such as human resources.
-However, a chatbot may respond to inquiries around-the-clock, every day of the week, including holidays.
+However, a chatbot may respond to enquiries around-the-clock, every day of the week, including holidays.
 It can serve as a brand-new first line of support, contribute to existing assistance during moments of high demand, or present an extra support choice.

 At the absolute least, deploying a chatbot can reduce the number of customers who need to speak with a live person, saving firms from hiring more people to handle the rising demand or hiring a round-the-clock support team.